Isabel González: United States Supreme Court: Gonzales v. Williams

 The case, which became known as Gonzales v.
 Williams, was argued in the U.S. Supreme Court on December 4 and 7, 1903, with Chief Justice Melville Weston Fuller presiding.
 The case sparked administrative, legal, and media discussions about the status of Puerto Ricans.
 It also questioned the issues of immigration and U.S. doctrines in the treatment of U.S. citizens, chiefly women and people of color (dark-skinned).
 González and her lawyers moved among the legal realms, aided by shared languages of race, gender, and morality, while the U.S. solicitor general Henry M. Hoyt, focused on what he considered were failed parents, rearing children outside moral, economically self-sufficient homes.

 González, who was out on bond, secretly married her fiancé and thus became "a citizen of this country through marriage", and acquired the right to remain stateside.
-She could have ended her appeal, but instead she decided to press her claim that all Puerto Ricans were U.S. citizens.
+Despite being able to end her appeal, she instead decided to press the claim that all Puerto Ricans were U.S. citizens.

 On January 4, 1904, the Court determined that under the immigration laws, González was not an alien, and therefore could not be denied entry into New York.
 The court, however declined to declare that she was a U.S. citizen.
 The question of the citizenship status of the inhabitants of the new island territories, and their situation remained confusing, ambiguous, and contested.
 Puerto Ricans came to be known as something in between: "noncitizen nationals".